 You can see the full list of skills and suggested methods of developing them here.

 Our mission at The Product Manager is to help people and teams build better products.
-We’re a community of product people, exploring the latest and best of customer insights, UX, design, development, marketing, and analytics.
+We’re a community of product people, exploring the latest and best of customer insights, user experience, design, development, marketing, and analytics.

 You can subscribe to our weekly newsletter and we’ll keep you in the loop with emails with fresh articles, podcasts, how-to guides, tool reviews, updates, deals, and product exclusives.